detec/POJOClassesGenerationForHibernate/README.md

 - You can convert  entities in following 1C:Enterprise metadata types: references, enumerations, periodic and non-periodic tables.
 References with pre-defined elements are treated as enumerations.
 - Documents and composite type fields are not supported.
 - Object codes, 1C built-in readable identifiers, are converted to Hibernate Id-fields with primitive type long.
+- There is an option to include Jackson annotations to fields for JSON serialization: @JsonProperty, @JsonManagedReference, @JsonBackReference.

 ## System requirements ##